cashbooktoolkit/bouncer/README.md

 ## Bouncer

 An OAuth2 based authentication server/relay.
 I say relay because it delegates the actual autentication calls to a separate webservice.
 It's written in #golang and uses the Osin libary for its OAuth2 implementation.

+You will need to write a simple web service that does the lookup and password verification.
+I've written an example you can use as a reference: [bouncer example backend](https://github.com/sourdoughlabs/bouncer-example-backend

 The delegated webservice can be implented in whatever programming language best suits the implementation of the athentication lookup and verify operations.